-- Students can borrow books for three weeks and DVDs and videos for three days.
-Thesis students can borrow books for up to one semester.
+- Students can borrow books for six weeks and DVDs and videos for six days.
+Senior thesis students can borrow books for up to one semester.

 - Faculty can borrow books for the duration of one year, due at the end of the spring semester.
 DVDs and videos can be borrowed for seven days.

-- Staff can borrow books for three weeks and DVDs and videos for three days.
+- Staff can borrow books for six weeks and DVDs and videos for six days.
 Staff cannot check out items that have been placed on Reserve for a course.

-- Alumni can borrow books for three weeks and DVDs and videos for three days.
+- Alumni can borrow books for six weeks and DVDs and videos for six days.
 Alumni cannot check out items that have been placed on Reserve for a course.
 Summit and Interlibrary Loan borrowing are not available to Alumni.

-- Community Members can borrow books for three weeks and DVDs and videos for three days.
+- Community Members can borrow books for six weeks and DVDs and videos for six days.
 Community members cannot check out items that have been placed on Reserve for a course.
 Summit and Interlibrary Loan borrowing are not available to Community members.

 Check-out limits vary: